tamj0rd2/ncdc/CONFIG.md

 ## name

-- **Description**: An identifier for the configuration which gets shown in results
+- **Description**: An identifier for the configuration which gets shown in results This must be unique - no two configurations can have the same name
 - **Type**: string
 - **Required?**: Yes
 - **Example**: